jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 ## Top resources many students use

 The three resources above will provide the most comprehensive coverage in the fewest number of resources.
+You should be spending the majority of your dedicated STEP1 study time focused on those three.

-That said, nearly all students pull from a few additional resources.
-The following is a survey of resources for the main areas of study.
+That said, nearly all students pull from a few additional resources throughout their coursework.
+The following is a survey of resources.
 Choices depend on your weaknesses and learning style.

   [spaced repetition]: http://www.gwern.net/Spaced%20repetition

 ### [Firecracker](https://firecracker.me)

-* I probably spent half of my time in medical school learning with Firecracker.
+* I probably spent half of my pre-boards time in medical school learning with Firecracker.
 * Flashcard software prepoplated with STEP1 material (a combination of First Aid, Goljan, etc.)